pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

 ## **1.3 Attack Vectors**

-An attack vector is the route or method through which an attacker gains unauthorized access or delivers malicious content.
+An attack vector is the route or method through which an attacker gains unauthorised access or delivers malicious content.

 ---